PRODUCTS

 Current IBC 2015/ASCE 7-10 Building Code Roof Wind Zone Plan (1-1/2:12 Roof Pitch or Less), divides the roof into zones and each zone has it’s own design pressure.

-Latest Version of IBC 2018/ASCE 7-16 Building Code Wind Zone Roof Plans
+Latest Version of IBC 2021/ASCE 7-16 Building Code Wind Zone Roof Plans

-Although not widely adopted at this time, the 2018 IBC will further increase the number of roof zones for Wind and Snow loads.
-See drawings to the left.
+Although not fully adopted in all states, the 2018-2021 IBC will further increase the number of roof zones for Wind and Snow loads.

 NEED HELP?
-CALL Roof Hugger, we will review the current building code in your area and estimate the wind and snow loading requirements.
+Call us and we will review the current building code in your area and estimate the wind and snow loading requirements.
 Third-party engineering is available to produce permit drawings and confirm all loads.

 By using a combination of structural members running upslope (Sub-Rafters) and parallel to the existing purlins (Sub-Purlins) spaced to provide proper panel support, the proper loading is achieved.
 Once out of the high load zone we transition back to the easy to install Roof Hugger Sub-Purlins.
 In many cases where we have tested assemblies, the Sub-Rafters can be made to fit inside the Roof Hugger cutouts lowering the overall framing height and project cost.
 We call this system “Integral Framing”.